MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 #### Add the Azure Mobile Client and Newtonsoft.Json NuGet packages to the Insert function
 This example uses the Azure Mobile Client SDK to simplify authentication and data operations.

+> [!NOTE]
+> The code for setting up the Azure functions can be found in the sample's GitHub [repository](https://github.com/BrianPeek/AzureSamples-Unity/tree/master/MobileAppsRacerFbAuth/Azure%20Functions) as well.

 1. Once the function has been created, select **View files** from the right side panel.
 You may need to extend the window or scroll right to find it.

 2. Click **+ Add**.